TNET-SNU/mmTLS/README.md

 ./run-splittls-clients-persistent-gcm.sh 64k
 ```

-Now, you can check the throughput in the logs of nload (first session).
+Now, you can check the throughput in the logs of 'nload' (first session).
 After checking the throughput, stop the clients, as below.

 ```Bash